 Even the smaller sizes of Power Pro can be a little bulky for the eyes of beading needles.
 After cutting your thread, use the tips of your finger and thumb (or your fingernails) to flatten the cut end.
 Then, slide the flattened thread vertically through the eye of the needle.
 Fortunately, once Power Pro is threaded, it tends to grip onto the needle pretty well and rarely falls off accidentally.

 You can use the smallest popular sizes, .005 and .006 with size 12 and size 10 beading needles.
 Larger thread sizes may require a big eye needle.

 Unfortunately, Power Pro's superior durability makes it more difficult to cut than many other types of beading thread.
 Embroidery scissors may work well but can become dull if you use them on Power Pro.
 Instead, try a hobby knife.

-With a hobby knife, you need to pull the thread taut in order to make the cut.
+With a hobby knife, you need to pull the thread taut to make the cut.
 You can hold it between the fingers of one hand and use the other hand to make the cut, or press the thread down on a self-healing cutting mat, and make the cut there.
-Remember that you need a clean, non-frayed cut in order to thread a beading needle onto you Power Pro.
+Remember that you need a clean, non-frayed cut to thread a beading needle with Power Pro.

 Where to Buy